AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/target-vec.md

 The Visual Experience Composer (VEC) for Native Mobile Apps lets you create activities and personalize content on native mobile apps in a do-it-yourself fashion without continuous development dependencies and app-release cycles.

->[!WARNING] The Visual Experience Composer for mobile apps is currently in Beta.
-You are encouraged to evaluate its capabilities, but we do not recommend launching real activities in your production app at this time.

 In the lesson [Add Extensions](launch-add-extensions.md), you added the Target VEC extension to your Launch property.
 In the lesson [Install the Mobile SDK](launch-install-the-mobile-sdk.md) you imported the extension into the sample application.
 Only a few minor updates are required to start setting up activities in Target's mobile visual experience composer!

+>[!WARNING] The Visual Experience Composer for mobile apps is currently in Beta and may not be available in your Target account.
+You are encouraged to evaluate its capabilities, but we do not recommend launching real activities in your production app at this time.

 >[!NOTE] Both the Target and Target VEC Launch extensions are required to use the Target VEC in your mobile application.